lun3x/BuildIoT/README.md

-# BuildIoT
+# You'veGotMailBox

-Building an Internet of Things mailbox in 24 hours - "You've got mail!"
+##Building an Internet of Things mailbox in 24 hours

 This is the code behind the physical mailbox we built for the Bristol Electrical and Electronics Engineering Society.
 Here's the thing itself: